 Advent is the anticipation of Christ’s coming, celebrated on December 25th.
 Advent is traditionally the countdown to Christmas in mostly Protestant denominations of the Christian church.

 The Advent season begins on the 4th Sunday before Christmas.
 It usually lands on the Sunday after Thanksgiving.
-In many churches, traditional purple cloths adorn the altar and Christmas decorations go up including the Advent Wreath.
-Each Sunday before Christmas, a candle is lit in the Advent Wreath — each candle represents hope, peace, joy and love.
+In many Protestant churches, traditional purple cloths adorn the altar and Christmas decorations go up including the Advent Wreath.
+Each Sunday before Christmas, a candle is lit in the Advent Wreath — each candle represents faith, hope, peace, joy and love is the Christ candle in the middle.
 There are many Advent traditions.

 The word advent means: The coming or arrival, especially of something extremely important.
-It’s roots: Middle English, the Advent season, from Old French, from Latin adventus, arrival, from past participle of adven re, to come to : ad-, ad- + ven re,to come.
+It’s roots: Middle English, the Advent season, from Old French, from Latin adventus, arrival.

-Growing up in the Catholic Church, the church didn’t have a Advent Wreath, but we always had an “Advent Calendar” at home which had 25 little doors with different pictures as we counted with anticipation to Christmas Day.
+Growing up in the Catholic Church, the churches my family attended didn’t do the Advent Wreath, but we had an “Advent Calendar” at home.
+It had 25 little doors with different pictures as we counted the days with anticipation to Christmas.

 But why did Jesus leave his comfy home in Heaven to be born among the lowest of the lowly shepherds and be hailed by wise men as the King of Kings?

-He came to save us from sin — the sin that started in the Garden of Eden when Eve disobeyed God’s order and then enticed Adam to do the same.
+He came to save us from sin — the sin that started in the Garden of Eden when Eve disobeyed God’s one rule and then enticed Adam to do the same.